maxtheaxe/wordle-sync/README.md

-# linkedin sales helper site
+# wordle sync site
-website for both versions of linkedin sales helper
+super basic page with a few links